ppprs/the_rules/rules.md

 ## 7 | Race Rules & Event Information
-### 7.1 | Changes for race rules additions:
+### 7.1 | The Races:

-* NYC finale zeroes out all points.
-Winner take all race.
-Top three finishers in west division go to finals
-* one major trophy per team
-* qualifying lap to include stopping part at end of lap
-* slower than 10mph cars will have exceptions to rule, but only on case by case basis.
-* race inspection using volunteeers and peer-reviewed system
-* if you fail to build a safe car you are given a stock power wheel to race until you fix your ride
-* drift challenge replaces drag race
-* wheel of misfortune

-### 7.2 | Quals Races
+#### 7.1.1 | Qualifying Lap & Brake Test

-The qualifying race will consist of one flying timed lap.
+The qualifying race will consist of three laps, one warm up lap, one flying timed lap and a brake test lap.
 You will set out from the pit lane, when you cross the Start/Finish line the clock starts.
-Make it quick because you only have one shot at this.
+Make it quick because you usually have only one shot at this.
+After you finish your high speed lap continue at full speed until you get to the start/finish line.
+Once crossing, hit the brakes as hard as you can and stop within 15 feet.
+If you stop beyond this distance, you erase your awesome lap time.
+You can attempt again but if you are unable to stop under 15 feet you will be disqualified from competition until you can pass qualifying.
+So make sure your car has good brakes, because this year it doesn't matter how fast it is.

+#### 7.1.2 | The Moxie Challenge
+Each team is required to perform 2 minute (or less) sketch using their team members and vehicles to entertain the crowd.
+You will be voted on by a group of 3 kids on an Olympic scale of 0-10.
+These points will be tallied up and added directly to your score, in the same way the race points are awarded by finishing position.
+Yes, this is decided by children.
+Yes, you can bribe them.
+Candy seems to work really well, but only in small doses.
+Please don't throw candy.
+Really.
+Teams in the past have developed very elaborate in sketches, including dressing up fighting fire breathing dragons to simple things like an awesome tug of war between them and their power wheel.
+It is literally up to you to figure this out.
+You can select a song to go along with your team but that music must be submitted ahead of time (the morning of) otherwise the sanctioning body won't be bothered to do it.

-### 7.3 | The Road Course Heats
+#### 7.1.3 | The Road Course "Heats"

 The Road Course event consists of 4 races of 15 laps each.
 The first two races/heats are not for points but a qualifying round.
 The two heats will split the field of vehicles as evenly as possible.
 The top winners in each heat will then race in the “Go Fast” final.
 These vehicles will be racing for the top race points.
 The bottom half of the heats will race in the “Go Big” final.
 They will be racing for what's left of the race points and as much Moxie as they can muster.
 Seriously go BIG.
 This is a great chance to make up any lost points from your slowmobile.
 You have 15 laps, make it count.
 Moxie will be still accrued throughout all 4 races but tallied only after the finals have completed.
 This will ensure that a  race points and possible moxie points are distributed evenly.

-### 7.4 | The Enduro
+#### 7.1.4 | The 75-Minute Enduro

 The endurance race will be 75 minutes of racing glory.
 This is a true test of driver skill and vehicle build.
 The start of the race will be a LeMans style start.
 The race will start with the vehicles lined up in the order of their current standing that weekend.
 The racers will line up away from their vehicles at a predetermined location.
 At the start of the race the drivers will run to their vehicles and take off.
 During the endurance race a brand new and slightly annoying Relay Race will occur.
 Every 15 minutes a siren/horn will sound off and all cars are required to race back to the pits and switch drivers with somebody on their team.
 You HAVE TO PIT regardless if you just pitted 2 laps before.
 So try to time your pits accordingly.
 You may not reverse course if you just past pit lane.
 You cannot drive the wrong way up pit lane.
 If you just passed pit lane, finish your lap and enter pit lane when you come around again.
 It does not matter where you find your other drivers as long as they are of legal driving age and are not the same driver from the previous stint.
 If you are low on people and have multiple cars they can both trade places, just as long as nobody shares the same car two times in a row.
 Creative and fast pit times will be rewarded with overtakes in the pit lane.
 Anything goes as long as you do not actively prevent other teams from switching their drivers